Tamburasca/HarpsichordTuning/README.md

 # Harpsichord Tuning

-An automatic tuning tool for string instruments, such as harpsichords and pianos.
-Further tests are needed with pianos, owing to the larger inharmonicity factor.
+An automatic tuning tool for string instruments, mainly harpsichords and pianos.
+Tests are needed with pianos, owing to the larger inharmonicity factor.

 Collects a mono audio signal from the input stream.
 The signal runs through a FFT with a Hanning apodization in the time domain.
-Subsequently, in the frequency domain, Butterworth high-pass filtering is applied before peaks are sought by utilizing FIND_PEAKS of the scipy.signal module.
-In order to achieve higher accuracy in their positions, the peaks found are fitted to a Gauss curve.
+Subsequently, in the frequency domain, Butterworth high-pass filtering is applied before resonance frequencies are sought utilizing FIND_PEAKS of scipy.signal.
+In order to achieve higher accuracy in their positions, the peaks found are fit to a Gaussian curve.
 The center frequency are the peak positions further utilized in the calculations.

 For an ideal string the frequencies of the higher partials are just multiples